 Another area that God helped me to gain a better perspective on is service.
 Usually when I think of service I think of volunteering at a soup kitchen.
 Mainly to get the service hours you need for school.
 However, service is the way God made us.
 It shouldn’t always be viewed as an extracurricular activity, but it should be the way we live life every day.
 Many things that God created from the beginning of creation have become twisted and distorted, I think service is now seen as a duty vs a privilege.
 If we truly want to love God and love others fully, then we need to have the mindset of serving others to help benefit them.
 We have healthy bodies with the ability to serve, so why not do it wholeheartedly and seek out the opportunities?
 We live in a society now where money has become the replacement for service.
 We view service needing a reward in order for it to be beneficial.
 But God wants us to seek the goodwill of another.
 I think serving with no expectations of return is an amazing example of that.
 It’s the way God made us and intends for us to live.

 There are many ways that God grew me and taught me throughout this year, but service and community are two of the biggest.
 God not only taught me these, but he also allowed me to live them out throughout the year.
-I saw the motto, Know, Be, and live, in action as I walked though this nine month journey.
+I saw the motto, Know, Be, and Live, in action as I walked through this nine-month journey.
 Not only did I gain knowledge and information, but I also learned how to use that wisdom

 and what to do with it.
 I’m excited to take all that God has engrained in me this past year and live it out for his glory.